LispCookbook/cl-cookbook/performance.md

 The [*declare expression*][declare] can be used to provide hints for compilers to perform various optimization.
 Please note that these hints are implementation-dependent.
-Some implementations such as SBCL support this feature, and you may refer to their own documents for detailed information.
+Some implementations such as SBCL support this feature, and you may refer to their own documentation for detailed information.
 Here only some basic techniques mentioned in CLHS are introduced.

 In general, declare expressions can occur only at the beginning of the bodies